 The text here assumes the evolutionary heritage is a fact, and it’s wise to remember that assuming a theory to be true isn’t the same as proving it to be true.
 But the real problem is that a student reading the text might get the wrong idea that the genes of the different embryo kinds actually develop along similar patterns during early formation, and that the various structures in the different embryos (i.e. wings, legs, fins, etc.) are in fact controlled by the same genes.
 This is now known to be false as each embryo develops in a pattern unique to its particular class.
 Fish embryos develop along different patterns than birds or reptiles, as do all the the different classes.
+For example, the digits in a frog hand grow out from buds and in the human hand, the fingers are divided out of a solid plate.
 It is also well known that the gene complexes controlling the wing of the bird, the fin of the whale, the arm of a man, and the leg of the dog, for example, are all different.
 So despite the fact that textbooks often use these structures as evidence of common ancestry, this is certainly not supported by the genetic evidence.
 As Dr. Gavin De Beers asked years ago,

 “What mechanism can it be that results in the production of homologous organs, the same patterns, in spite of their not being controlled by the same genes?”